123B.04 Site decision-making agreement.

 (e) Any powers or duties not delegated to the school site management team in the school site management agreement shall remain with the school board.

 (f) Approved agreements shall be filed with the commissioner.
-If a school board denies a request to enter into a school site management agreement, it shall provide a copy of the request and the reasons for its denial to the commissioner.
+If a school board denies a request or the school site and school board fail to reach an agreement to enter into a school site management agreement, the school board shall provide a copy of the request and the reasons for its denial to the commissioner.

 Subd.
 3. Revenue and cost allocation.
 Revenue for a fiscal year received or receivable by the district shall be allocated to education sites based on the agreement between the school board and the site decision-making team.
 Revenue shall remain allocated to each site until used by the site.
 The site teams and the board may enter an agreement that permits the district to provide services and retain the revenue required to pay for the services provided.
 The district remains responsible for legally entering into contracts and expending funds.
 For the purposes of this subdivision, "allocation" means that the determination of the use of the revenue shall be under the control of the site.
 The district may charge the accounts of each site the actual costs of goods and services from the general or capital funds attributable to the site.